meroxa/cli/README.md

 To build from source:

-1. The CLI depends on [meroxa-go](github.com/meroxa/meroxa-go) (which is currently a private repo).
+1. The CLI depends on [meroxa-go](github.com/meroxa/meroxa-go).
 To update vendoring the dependency, you'll need to run the following:

 ```
 make gomod